shermiin/Concurrent-and-parallel-project/README.md

 # General Advice #

 * Develop your software your way.
-Use tools, languages and libraries as you wish.
+Use tools, languages, and libraries as you wish.
 * Adapt the image building process such that
   a) runtime and build dependencies are available in the generated image and
   b) your software is built during image creation.
   Have a look at `Dockerfile`, `install_deps.sh` and `build.sh` to understand how we did it in this template.
 We recommend you a comparable separation as this eases development.

-  Make sure the cds server is started by default (see `CMD` line in `Dockerfile`).
+  Make sure the CDS server is started by default (see `CMD` line in `Dockerfile`).
   *Otherwise, automatic measuring will fail.*
+* If the container was started by the `cds-tool` it's environment will contain `MAX_CPUS` which you can read in your program to learn how many cpus are availabe for it.

 ## Development within an Container ##